Florence University of the Arts

 $3,235 per semester for NY residents;

 $1,400-$1,800 Flight information will be released by the advisor upon acceptance to the program.
-It is required purchase the group flight.
+Students are encouraged to purchase one of the flights that are recommended upon acceptance.

 Costs are estimates for planning purposes of the student and are subject to change at any point.